 First, I was born and raised, and still live in, Canada.
 We have universal healthcare in Canada which means that the only thing I pay for when leaving hospital is the bedside television I had the choice of renting while I was there.
 Doctors visits cost me nothing.
 Since I have been hospitalized about 40 times, this is a tremendous blessing that I did not to deserve.

 If I had been born in the U.S., and many other countries, my parents would not have been able to afford my healthcare insurance and no insurance company would have covered me.
 People born in third world countries have little to no healthcare.

 Second, people in third world countries don’t get to eat every day.
 I eat 3 or more times daily.

-Third, people in third world countries have no or substandard housing.
+Third, people in third world countries have either no, or substandard, housing.
 I live in a beautiful condo on the 31st floor in Mississauga, Ontario, the greatest city in Canada, in my opinion.

 I am no nicer, kinder or more deserving of the blessings I have than people born in poverty are, and yet I get to enjoy blessings most of the world does not experience.